TREASURIES-Yields jump after stronger than expected jobs gains

 "Wages aren’t accelerating, but based on the volume of job openings and payroll gains, the Fed probably thinks the labor market is still too hot to handle,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.

-Consumer price data due next week is also likely to show that inflation pressures remain elevated.
+Consumer price data due next week is also likely to show that inflation pressures remain elevated, with economists expecting an annual increase of 8.7% in June.
+USCPNY=ECI

-Fed funds futures traders are now pricing for the Fed's benchmark rate to peak at 3.58% in March, compared with pricing Thursday afternoon for a top of around 3.48%.
+Fed funds futures traders now expect the Fed's benchmark rate to peak at 3.60% in March, compared with pricing on Thursday afternoon for a top of around 3.48%.
 It is currently 1.58%.
 FEDWATCH, USONFFE=

+The federal funds rate will need to rise as high as 3.5% by the end of the year but what follows after that is far less certain, New York Fed President John Williams said on Friday.

-The two-year, 10-year part of the Treasury yield curve was at minus 5 basis points, compared with around minus 3 basis points before the jobs report.
-It inverted on Tuesday for the first time in three weeks.
-An inversion in this part of the curve is seen as a reliable indicator that a recession will follow in one to two years.
+The two-year, 10-year part of the Treasury yield curve was at minus two basis points.
+The curve initially deepened its inversion to seven basis points, before steepening again.
 US2US10=TWEB

+This part of the yield curve inverted on Tuesday for the first time in three weeks.
+An inversion is seen as a reliable indicator that a recession will follow in one to two years.

-Yields could also be pressured higher next week when the Treasury Department sells $95 billion in coupon-bearing supply.
+Yields could face pressure to move higher next week when the Treasury Department sells $95 billion in coupon-bearing supply.
 This will include $43 billion in three-year notes, $33 billion in 10-year notes and $19 billion in 30-year bonds.

 Price